zonination/galaxies/README.md

 This looks much better.
 The cluster is a lot more even, and there are fewer (if any) outliers.
 Our total galaxy count is now 3908, still 92% of our data.
 The data range is `x<=250, y<=15000`.
 This is the set we'll use for our calculation on the age of the universe.

-## A Brief History Lesson in Kinematics
+## Step 2: Brush up on your Kinematics

 Find it odd that the further the galaxies are from you, the faster they're moving away from you?
 So did Catholic priest [Georges Lemaître](https://en.wikipedia.org/wiki/Georges_Lema%C3%AEtre).
 Georges figured that, if you have objects moving away from you at a speed proportional to their distance from you, then [abductively speaking](https://en.wikipedia.org/wiki/Abductive_reasoning), there must have been some kind of explosion that took place before.
 Take, for instance, the following diagram, which is simulated using the program in the `other` folder: